plewis/plewis.github.io/phylogenetics/lab-simulation.md

 probably AD|BC, but since everyone is using a different seed, they might see something different
 {% endcomment %}

-Calculate the Robinson-Foulds distance between that first tree and all the others in the file:
+:large_blue_diamond: Calculate the Robinson-Foulds distance between that first tree and all the others in the file:

     paup> treedist reftree=1